 Penland Core Fellowship Program Frequently Asked Questions

-Generally, yes.
 Each year we have an application deadline in mid-October.
 The exact date is listed on the Core Fellowship web page.

-When are applicants notified about final selection?
+When will applicants be notified about final selection?

 We do our best to notify all candidates during the first week of December following the deadline.

 When does the program begin each year?